Chihiro-lee/CADA/README.md

 ###
 We highly recommend reading the scientific article before diving into this report!

-Following, there is a list of instructions and broad guidelines on how to compile, run and test SYSNAME.
+Following, there is a list of instructions and broad guidelines on how to compile, run and test CADA.
 Depending on the board used for this evaluation, on the programming environment and the tools used, the behaviour of this implementation might change.

 **Disclaimer**: *The following is a working proof of concept.
 There might be bugs and inconsistencies which were not addressed.
 Furthermore, the code might damage your MCU board, erasing its memory or degrading its hardware.
 Use it at your own risk, we do not assume any responsibility for the use of this code, or for the damage it can cause.*

 ## Folders Description
-- `UpdateApplication/`: this folder contains all of the required files for compiling a single application for SYSNAME.
+- `UpdateApplication/`: this folder contains all of the required files for compiling a single application for CADA.
 Specifically, it should be populated with the source files of the application.
     - `Makefile`: makefile for compiling the application to be deployed.
 The result is a file `deployable.out` which is ready for deployment.
     - `src/`: this folder should contain all of the source files of the user application to be compiled (both '.c' and '.s' files).
-- `TCM/`: this folder contains the source code of SYSNAME TCM.
+- `TCM/`: this folder contains the source code of CADA TCM.
 Morevoer, it contains the source files of a user application (untrusted) that can be deployed alongside it without going over remote update.
     - `Makefile`: makefile for compiling both the untrusted application and the core of TCM.
 The result is the file `deployable.out` which is ready to be deployed on the MCU.
     - `app/`: folder containing all of the files required for the compilation of the untrusted application
         - `src/`: folder containing all of the source files, both '.c' and '.s' of the untrusted application
         - `Makefile.include`: makefile to be included, containing some directives for the compilation of the application by the main Makefile
-    - `core/`: folder containing all of the files required for the SYSNAME compilation.
+    - `core/`: folder containing all of the files required for the CADA compilation.
-        - `src/`: folder containing all of the source files, both '.c' and '.s' of SYSNAME.
+        - `src/`: folder containing all of the source files, both '.c' and '.s' of CADA.
-            - `core.c|.h`: file containing the source code for the main SYSNAME functions.
+            - `core.c|.h`: file containing the source code for the main CADA functions.
 It is usually used in Measurement stage.
             - `core_withoutMeasurement.c|.h`: version without Measurement.
             - `virt_fun.s`: assembly file containing the definitions of the various virtual functions.
 It is usually used in Measurement stage.
             - `virt_fun_withoutMeasurement.s`: version without Measurement.
             - `protected_isr.s`: assembly file containing the protected Interrupt Service Routines for the secure interrupt management.
             - `secureContextSwitch.c|.h`: source files for the secure context switch operations which allow the backup and restoration of the RAM, or any other hook operation during a safe context switch.
-            - `RAhook.h`: header file needed by the application (needs to be included in the source files with the '#include' directive) in order to call API of SYSNAME and to setup for receiving challenges.
+            - `RAhook.h`: header file needed by the application (needs to be included in the source files with the '#include' directive) in order to call API of CADA and to setup for receiving challenges.
 This file get automatically copied to the `app/src/` directory of the application.
         - `ext_modules/`: folder containing the source files of the various extensions.
 These files are copied in the `core/src/` folder by the makefile if specified.
             - `secureUpdate.c|.h`: source file for the secure update over serial communication.
 It is usually used in Measurement stage.
             - `secureUpdate_withoutMeasurement.c|.h`: version without Measurement.